Onyx-Protocol/Onyx/docs/protocol/specifications/ca-api.md

 the output.

     {
-        output_version: 2,                        // version of the output (default is 1)
+        version: 2,                        // version of the output (default is 1)
         control_program: "fa90e031...",           // control program
         expires_at: "2017-10-02T10:00:00-05:00",  // expiration date
         dek: "de01836...",                        // data-encryption key